slowernews/wisdom-tldr/README.md

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
 -->

-How to decide:

-Detach emotions from your decision-making process.

-> *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

-> *'Hell yes or no.' -- Derek Sivers*